Kimberlee97/tp/docs/UserGuide.md

 ### Tracking Deal Progress

-Homey helps you easily track a partner's deal progress.
+Homey helps you easily track a contact's deal progress.
 You can use the `transaction` command to mark where each deal currently stands, from early lead to closed sale.

 **General behaviour:**
-- **Stage-based tracking:** Each business partner has a single transaction stage tag that shows their current deal progress.
+- **Stage-based tracking:** Each contact has a single transaction stage tag that shows their current deal progress.
 - **Always present:** You cannot remove a transaction stage tag — a partner must always have one.
 - **Defined stages:** Valid stages are `prospect`, `negotiating`, and `closed`.